Ginn & Co Solicitors: History

 The practice was established in 1873 by Samuel Reuben Ginn, the son of a St Ives’ solicitor, at his offices in Alexandra Street, Petty Cury.
 Samuel Ginn distinguished himself as a solicitor and was appointed to several important civic roles.
 He was elected to serve St Matthew's Ward in 1891 for the Liberal Party and was Mayor of Cambridge from 1897 to 1898.
 He was a Deputy Lieutenant of Cambridgeshire and a Justice of the Peace.
 During the First World War he administered the Prince of Wales' National Relief Fund.
 He was also Lord of the Manors of Fen Ditton, Harston and Haslingfield, and Farcet in Huntingdonshire.

 By 1879 Ginn had moved his practice to new offices on 64 St Andrew's Street and had been appointed solicitor to the Cambridge Street Tramways Company.
 In 1880 he succeeded in obtaining parliamentary approval for the Company to extend the tramway system.

 In 1882 George Alfred Matthew joined Samuel Ginn to form the partnership of Ginn & Matthews and the firm moved next door to 63 St Andrews Street.
 Matthew had attended St John's College, Cambridge and served as President of the Cambridgeshire Law Society.
-He was married to Norah Eaden Lilley the daughter of the proprietor of the well known Cambridge Department Store, W. Eaden Lilley & Co for whom the firm acted.
+He was married to Norah Eaden Lilley the daughter of the proprietor of the well known Cambridge Department Store, W. Eaden Lilley & Co. for whom the firm acted.

 Ginn & Matthew continued to attract more business clients.
 In 1897 they are instructed by Chivers & Sons, jam makers of Histon and Hudson's Cambridge and Pampisford Breweries Ltd. Hudson's owned many of Cambridge's popular pubs some of which still exist today and in 1898 Samuel Ginn helped them to secure a £75,000 debenture loan.
 In 1903 the firm assisted William Unwin of Histon in forming his company that went on to become the world-famous Unwins Seeds.

 Geoffrey Garland Goodman a law graduate of Pembroke College, Cambridge joined the partnership in 1903.
-He remained a partner for 47 years until his death in 1950, and had the difficult task of guiding the firm through the terrible events of both World Wars.
+He remained a partner for 47 years until his death in 1950, and had the difficult task of guiding the firm through both World Wars.

 George Matthew died suddenly aged 49 on 5 January 1905, in his office, and the name of the practice was changed to Ginn & Co.
 The following year Samuel Ginn’s son, Dennis Barton Ginn, was admitted as a partner after completing his law degree at Trinity Hall, Cambridge.
 Shortly after John Edward Few of Willingham who had read law at King's College, Cambridge was admitted as a partner.
 Few had built up a reputation for his knowledge of Agricultural Law and lectured at the University.
-During the First World War, Captain Dennis Barton Ginn saw service in Dardanelles at the battle of Gallipoli and in Egypt, Palestine and France.
+During the First World War, Captain Dennis Barton Ginn saw service in Dardanelles at the Gallipoli Campaign and in Egypt, Palestine and France.